SEU - Georgian National University

 Final exams are mandatory at University.

-Assessment criteria are depending on the specificity of the subject and are defined in the syllabus of training courses.
+Assessment criteria depend on the specificity of the subject and are defined in the syllabus of training courses.

 Credits can only be obtained after the student achieves the learning outcomes planned by the student with the syllabus, which is expressed by one of the positive assessments in this learning component.

-The maximum evaluation of all studying courses/component is 100 points.
-A positive assessment is considered to be 51 and more points.
+The maximum evaluation of all studying courses/components is 100 points.
+A positive assessment is considered to be 51 or more points.

 POSITIVE ASSESSMENTS